 Admit it.
 The thought of putting petrol in your own car terrifies you.
 So many massive things on your list of fears when it comes to migrating, but this is not one to ignore.

-In order to help you prepare for having to put fuel in your own car (you can do it!), I’ve come up with some handy tips for you.
+In order to help you prepare for having to put fuel in your own car (you can do it!), I’ve come up with some handy tips for you on how to put petrol in your car.

 1. Check what side your fuel cap is on.
 This is extremely important as which side you choose to drive up to is going to make all the difference.
 You may think the petrol hose will reach all the way to the opposite side of your car if you park the wrong side.
 But it usually won’t.
 To save yourself the embarrassment of having to move your car, check your fuel cap side.
 Luckily cars make it pretty easy these days with little arrows pointing to the fuel side on your dashboard!
 If there is no little arrow next to your petrol pump icon, note which side the fuel hose is showing on the icon and voila, that’s your fuel side!